eclipse-sw360/sw360.website/content/en/docs/Developers/TestCases/Test-Cases-Projects.md

 7 | Click _OK_ | Project is deleted successfully
 8 | Go to first created project in the table (not linked anymore to second project) and delete it | Project is deleted successfully

-**TC05: Modify an existing project with relations, releases and send to clearing process**
+## Modify an existing project with relations, releases and send to clearing process

 Step | Action | Result
 ---:|:-----|:----
 1 | Search for a simple project (e.g. created in TC01) and click _Edit_ | _You are editing the original document_ message is displayed
 2 | Execute steps 5-16 from TC02

-**TC06: Add and modify a project with all project fields filled in**
+## Add and modify a project with all project fields filled in

 Step | Action | Result
 ---:|:-----|:----